Lawrence Kohlberg: Biography Of This American Psychologist

 The conventional level appears at ages 10-13, where the other’s point of view is taken into account.
 Includes stages III and III:

-You may be interested: Gregory Bateson: Biography of This Anthropologist and Linguist
+You may be interested: Alfred North Whitehead: Biography and Contributions of This Mathematician and Philosopher

 2.1.
 Stage III: interpersonal agreement